-Highlight Brightness in the PICTURE menu and adjust the values by pressing ◄/▶ on the projector or remote control.
+Press BRIGHTNESS on the remote control or highlight Brightness in the PICTURE menu and adjust the values by pressing $\triangleleft / \triangleright$ on the projector or remote control.

 The higher the value, the brighter the image.
 And lower the setting, darker the image.
 Adjust this control so the black areas of the image appear just as black and that detail in the dark areas is visible.